ahmad7428/arduino_cheat_sheet/README.md

 # Arduino Cheat Sheet
 Hello, World!
 Here lies in this repository, a file that contains the Coding Cheat sheet to get started with Arduino Programming in just 10 minutes.
+Just open the file "ArduinoCheatSheet.ino".
 Enjoy :)

 By the way, you'll need the Arduino IDE to open this file or to upload your code to Arduino, which you can download from the following URL: